jkhsjdhjs/node-fetch-cookies/README.md

 In this case `fromURL` must be specified.
 - `fromURL` The url a cookie has been received from.

 Returns `true` if the cookie has been added successfully.
 Returns `false` otherwise.
-Will log a warning to console if a cookie fails to be parsed.
+If the parser throws a [CookieParseError](#class-cookieparseerror) it will be caught and a warning will be printed to console.

 #### domains()
 Returns an iterator over all domains currently stored cookies for.